mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/pangu_alpha.md

 ## Overview

-In the PengCheng·PanGu model [1] published by MindSpore, we see that distributed training of very large Transformer networks can be achieved with the help of multi-dimensional automatic hybrid parallelism.
+In the PengCheng·PanGu model [1] published by MindSpore, distributed training of large Transformer networks can be achieved with the help of multi-dimensional automatic hybrid parallelism.
 This article will explain the sharding method of each component in the model in detail, starting from the network script.

 > For the complete code, refer to [pangu_alpha](https://gitee.com/mindspore/models/tree/master/official/nlp/Pangu_alpha)